Early physical signs your thyroid medication dose needs adjusting

 If you eat a regular diet, exercise regularly, and are still gaining weight, the thyroid might indeed be the culprit.

-Track your symptoms and your lifestyle with Boost Thyroid and observe trends in your health.
+Track your symptoms and your lifestyle in a free to use BOOST Thyroid app and observe trends in your health.
 Seeing how your health changes over weeks and months will help when talking to your doctor about your experiences with thyroid medication.

 Klein I. et al. Thyroid hormone and the cardiovascular system.
 2001